Pastoralist Women and Water – Understanding the ways in which women’s disempowerment contributes to water security risks

 Kenya, March 2016

-In March 2016, the Centre for Humanitarian Change (CHC) conducted the ‘Pastoralist Women and Water’ study as part of the REACH programme – a global research programme aiming to improve water security for the world’s poor.
+In March 2016, the Centre for Humanitarian Change (CHC) conducted the ‘Pastoralist Women and Water’ study as part of the REACH program – a global research program aiming to improve water security for the world’s poor.
 This study attempted to understand the ways in which women’s disempowerment contributes to water security risks.

 Secondly, levels of women’s empowerment did not impact community water security.
 The only positive correlation found was within individual households – when more empowered (usually more economically empowered) women were able to negotiate better household water security through purchasing storage tanks, transport etc.